helenebm98/EAM-AX7-TEST1703/21_Setup_for_Contracts.md

 7. Save the record.

-++Example:++ You have a 6-month contract with a customer.
+**Example:** You have a 6-month contract with a customer.
 If the contract has a 3-month termination notice, and the notice start is "After no termination period", the actual termination date of the contract is nine months after the start date of the contract.

+---

 #### Set up Termination Causes